WaterWorld: A Live Sea War Spectacular

 Unfortunately, no explorer has ever returned…until now.
 The problem?
 She doesn’t come back alone.

-While may reference WaterWorld the film as a failed blockbuster, WaterWorld – the show – is actually pretty good.
+While many reference WaterWorld the film as a failed blockbuster, WaterWorld – the show – is pretty good.
 Read on to find out why.

 Navigation